 - I just want one: If you don’t have a specific reason, purpose or strong motive for getting a tattoo, you’re better off not getting one at all.
 Tattoos usually represent something, and should have a special meaning or significance for their owners.
 No one should ever rush into getting a tattoo without thinking long and hard about the design and choosing a tattoo artist you trust.

 Before getting inked, keep in mind that not everyone is receptive to or accepting of tattoos and some employers might frown on your visible tattoo or not understand the meaning behind that zombie on your forearm or the thought that went into the star on your neck.
-Placement is important if you are in a career that is not accepting of ink like law enforcement, public safety or health care.
+Placement is important if you are in a career that is not accepting of ink like law enforcement, public safety, or health care.
 Choose a place that you can conceal easily when needed.
+However, if you had decided on a place where it cannot be hidden, you could opt to get it removed by looking up services in your vicinity which could be similar to the laser tattoo removal services in sydney.

 Finally, if you need to remove a tattoo it will not only be painful but expensive as well.
 The golden rule of tattooing is simple… Think Before You Ink!